botanical gardens in india

 What is the oldest botanical garden?

-Holding the title of the world’s oldest surviving university botanical garden, the Orto Botanico di Padova was established in 1545 by the Venetian Republic.
+The Orto Botanico di Padova is the world’s oldest surviving university botanical garden, established in 1545 by the Venetian Republic.